qaillc/Startup2DCanvas/README.md

 Benja Gooder submitted an enhnaced version of this:

 -------------------------------
-OPTIMIZED PROMPT: Benja Gooder submitted an enhnaced
+OPTIMIZED PROMPT: Benja Gooder submitted an enhnaced version
 -------------------------------
 Upon pressing "Create Abjad" perform the following 11 Steps (Print current prompt and highlight any tokens that have been changed between each step and the previous step.
 Also, if completing a step results in a loss of meaningful-meaning, then do not do it.):